jbenninghoff/cluster-validation/README.md

 on the node where clush has been installed and configured to access all cluster nodes.
 Examine the log for inconsistency among any nodes.
-Do not proceed until all inconsistencies have been resolved and all requirements such as missing rpms, java version, etc have been met.
+Do not proceed until all inconsistencies have been resolved and all requirements such as missing rpms, Java version, etc. have been met.
 Please send the output of the cluster-audit.log back to us.

 	NOTE: cluster-audit.sh is designed for physical servers.